wikimedia/mediawiki-extensions-ContentTranslation/hooks.md

 ## mw.cx.publish

 Used to trigger the publish action.
-Optionally, key-value pairs of extra parameters to publising API can be passed.

-## mw.cx.publish.captcha

-Publishing module fires this when publishing failed because of a CAPTCHA question.
-A module can listen for this and present a form to the user to fill captcha.
-Once filled mw.cx.publish can be again fired with filled form parameters as arguments.

 ## mw.cx.search.link